 Where To Find Tailwind Create?

-Once you receive access to the Tailwind Create Beta.
+Once you have a Tailwind account.
 You’ll be able to login to your Tailwind dashboard and under Publisher, you should see a new menu for Create.
+(It looks like a paint brush.)

-Click on this and then Start Designing to get started.
+Click on this and then Start a New Design to get started.

 How To Use Tailwind Create To Create Your First Pin Design